ibuyshite/Allora-Node/README.md

 - You must need to buy a VPS for running Allora Node
 - You can buy from : [Contabo]([https://pq.hosting/en/vps](https://www.anrdoezrs.net/click-101219450-13796470))
-- You should buy VPS which is fulfilling all these requirements :
+- Buy VPS which is fulfilling all these requirements :
 ```bash
 Operating System : Ubuntu 22.04
 CPU : Minimum of 1/2 core